brunoanc/EternalModLoaderCpp/README.md

 * Better Linux compatibility (should solve issues for people having problems with the C# port).

 ## Compiling
-The project uses Cmake to compile, and requires the zlib, OpenSSL and opus-tools libraries to be installed.
+The project uses Cmake to compile, and requires the OpenSSL library to be installed.

 First clone the repo and all submodules by running: